John Brown Jr. (abolitionist): Post-war

 Following his resignation, in 1862 Brown purchased 10 acres on the south shore of South Bass Island at Put-in-Bay, Ohio, at that time sparsely populated.
 He and his brother Owen appear on an 1863 list of people in Put-in-Bay subject to Civil War Draft Registration.
 He remained there until his death, supporting himself by raising fruit.
 An obituary said that on a plot of 7 acre he raised "grapes for the Detroit market", and "no doubt it would have pleased his father that he never sold grapes for wine-making."
-A visitor about 1871 described him as a "quiet, genial, warm-hearted farmer, amateur geologist, and land surveyor"; a later one as "sunny, cheery-voiced", with "fine manners and an easy address".

-His sister Ruth and her husband Henry Thompson also lived for nineteen years at Put-In-Bay.
+His sister Ruth and her husband Henry Thompson also lived for nineteen years at Put-in-Bay.

 He became a socialist later in life.
 He "traveled for a time as a lecturer on phrenology".

 In 1882 "Mr. Brown enjoys a standing and consideration among his neighbors that may be envied"; he was one of the community's leading citizens.
-That year he travelled to Martinsville, Indiana, to identify the body of his brother Watson.
-(See Burning of Winchester Medical College.)
+That year he travelled to Martinsville, Indiana, to identify the body of his brother Watson (which had been at Winchester Medical College).
 He was the guest of the Governor of Indiana for dinner.

 In 1883 he penned a lengthy reply to an attack upon his father's actions in Kansas, especially at the Pottawatomie massacre.
 Kansas Senator John James Ingalls also published a reply.

 In 1887 he was a justice of the peace.
-He remained at Put-In-Bay until his death on May 3, 1895, living a life described as "quiet, retired, but happy."
+In 1893 he and Wealthy attended the Chicago World's Fair as guests of the state of Kansas.
+He remained at Put-in-Bay until his death on May 3, 1895, living a life described as "quiet, retired, but happy."
 In contrast with his brother Owen, he "delights to tell the tragic story of his father's life to intimate acquaintances".
 He received a Masonic funeral, and thousands attended; it was described as the largest funeral ever held in Put-in-Bay.
 He is buried in Crown Hill Cemetery there.